he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/weapon/Fighting Fan.md

 **Backstabber:**

-When you hit a [[Flat-Footed]] creature, this weapon deals 1 precision damage in addition to its normal damage.
+When you hit a [[DATABASE/condition/Flat-Footed|flat-footed]] creature, this weapon deals 1 precision damage in addition to its normal damage.
 The precision damage increases to 2 if the weapon is a _+3 weapon_.

 **Deadly d6:**

 On a critical hit, the weapon adds a weapon damage die of the listed size.
 Roll this after doubling the weapon's damage.
 This increases to two dice if the weapon has a _greater striking rune_ and three dice if the weapon has a _major striking rune_.
-For instance, a [[Rapier]] with a _greater striking rune_ deals 2d8 extra piercing damage on a critical hit.
+For instance, a [[DATABASE/weapon/Rapier|rapier]] with a _greater striking rune_ deals 2d8 extra piercing damage on a critical hit.
 An ability that changes the size of the weapon's normal damage dice doesn't change the size of its deadly die.

 **Finesse:**